A Global Spacetime Optimization Approach to the Real-Space Time-Dependent Schr\"odinger Equation: Results

-Figure~\ref{fig:dipole_h2} compares the induced $x$-component of the dipole moment $\mu_x(t)=-\langle\sum_i x_i\rangle$, obtained with different methods.
+Figure~\ref{fig:dipole_h2s} compares the induced $x$-component of the dipole moment $\mu_x(t)$, obtained with different methods.
 For basis-dependent methods, the error budgets differ.
 Neglecting long-time integrator drift, FCI is exact within a finite orbital basis and thus primarily limited by basis-set incompleteness, whereas TD-HF suffers from both basis error and a systematic mean-field bias due to the neglect of electron correlation.
 Consistent with enhanced polarizability, enlarging the basis from STO-3G to cc-pVDZ increases the overall oscillation amplitude for each method.
 During the pulse, TD-HF yields larger amplitudes than the correlated method FCI.
 After the laser field is switched off, FCI(cc-pVDZ) exhibits a damped, field-free oscillation, while TD-HF shows little to no residual oscillation, reflecting its inability to sustain the correlation-driven coherent dynamics.
-The neural-network approach tVMC closely tracks FCI(cc-pVDZ) in both the driven and field-free windows.
-FASTNet matches FCI(cc-pVDZ) as well, recovering the peak heights and the correlated post-pulse oscillation, which demonstrates that our method captures the time-dependent build-up and decay of electron correlations.

-These results show that FASTNet can simulate real-time correlated dynamics in multi-electron, multi-nuclear systems under strong external perturbations, bridging the gap between mean-field approximations and fully correlated ab initio methods.